Monday, May 27, 2024

 why does my Beloved go roadside & thumb rain?

-hear the raven pray to bathe in a crumb rain.
+two ravens caw to bathe in a crumb rain.

-seem to atomically sum rain?
+seems to atomically sum rain?